Formalizing Learning from Language Feedback with Provable Guarantees: Experiments

 Although the initial results are promising, our practical implementation relies on assumptions that warrant discussion.
-We assume that the LLM can select an optimal action under a given hypothesis.
+We assume that the LLM, when prompted, can select an optimal action under a given hypothesis.
 We also assume that the LLM can produce fair scores across hypotheses for different actions.
 However, these assumptions may not hold for all LLMs~\citep{illusion-of-thinking}, and further investigation is needed to validate them.
 Additionally, to capture the agent's uncertainty about the environment, we sample a set of hypotheses from the LLM.
 These hypotheses should be both diverse and faithful in reflecting the history of interactions.
 The extent to which existing LLMs can propose plausible hypotheses given historical information remains uncertain, with evidence pointing in both directions~\citep{zhou2024hypothesis,si2024can,ghareeb2025robin}.
-Our theory-inspired algorithm highlights key properties an LLM must exhibit to function effectively as a decision-making agent, one that autonomously learns from environment feedback, proposes hypotheses, and explores accordingly.
-Further research is needed to verify whether current LLMs possess these properties, and, if not, to determine what forms of training could instill them.
+Our theory-inspired algorithm highlights key properties an LLM should exhibit to function effectively as a decision-making agent, one that autonomously learns from environment feedback, proposes hypotheses, and explores accordingly.
+Further research is needed to verify whether current LLMs possess these properties.